information

 aerial view of Reedway SRV

-Commissioner Ryan builds and maintains bridges with his colleagues on Portland City Council, Multnomah County, state & federal delegations, and partners across all sectors to implement a regional approach toward homelessness that will get Portlanders the services they deserve.
-"Housing first" or "shelter first" is a false binary: Commissioner Ryan believes we need to build permanent supportive housing, invest in shelters, provide wraparound mental and behavioral health services, innovate with alternative outdoor models, and keep the right-of-way safe for everyone in our City.
+Councilor Ryan builds and maintains bridges with his colleagues on Portland City Council, Multnomah County, state & federal delegations, and partners across all sectors to implement a regional approach toward homelessness that will get Portlanders the services they deserve.
+"Housing first" or "shelter first" is a false binary: Councilor Ryan believes we need to build permanent supportive housing, invest in shelters, provide wraparound mental and behavioral health services, innovate with alternative outdoor models, and keep the right-of-way safe for everyone in our City.

 Community Safety